NUMEV Seminar “Acoustic Tomography: Context, Assessment, Prospects, and Experimental Research Tools”

 LMA UMR 7031, Marseille, France

-But what's the difference between ultrasound (long known as echotomography) in the medical and geophysical fields, and acoustic tomography?
-The essential difference lies in the formulation of the problem, posed in terms of an inverse problem in tomography, and in terms of the physical focusing of waves in echography and synthetic focusing in seismic-reflection.
-The means used are mathematical and numerical in the case of inverse problems and synthetic focusing (a technique that has been successfully transposed from the field of geophysics to non-destructive ultrasonic testing)(Lefebvre 1994), and physical (lenses) and/or electronic (antenna processing) in the case of echography.
-In the end, we show that the difference between synthetic focusing and tomography is quite tenuous: the former is in fact only an approximate version, degraded but often sufficient, of the latter.
+But what is the difference between ultrasound (long known as echotomography) in the medical and geophysical fields, and acoustic tomography?
+The key difference lies in how the problem is formulated, in terms of inverse problems in tomography, and in terms of physical wave focusing in ultrasound and synthetic focusing in seismic reflection.
+The methods used are mathematical and numerical in inverse problems and synthetic focusing (a technique that has also been successfully transposed from geophysics to non-destructive ultrasonic testing) (Lefebvre 1994), and physical (lenses) and/or electronic (antenna processing) in ultrasound.
+Ultimately, it is shown that the difference between synthetic focusing and tomography is quite subtle: the former is in fact only an approximate, degraded but often sufficient version of the latter.

-In tomography, a distinction is made between transmission tomography (transmitter and receiver on opposite sides of the object) and reflection and diffraction tomography (transmitter and receiver on the same side of the object)(Lefebvre et al. 2009).
-Both are based, at least for their basic formalism, on the assumption of low object heterogeneity and low acoustic impedance contrast with respect to the host medium, so that a straight-ray approximation can be used for transmission modelling and a Born approximation for diffraction modelling.
-Such an approximation makes perfect sense in the biomedical field for soft tissues, which are known to consist essentially of water; hence the large number of long-standing works in the field of biomedical ultrasound tomography, particularly for imaging the female breast (Lasaygues et al. 2002; Mensah et al. 2011).
+In tomography, a distinction is made between transmission tomography (transmitter and receiver on either side of the object) and reflection and diffraction tomography (transmitter and receiver on the same side of the object) (Lefebvre et al. 2009).
+Both are based, at least in their basic formalism, on the assumption of low heterogeneity of the object and low acoustic impedance contrast with respect to the host medium, so that a straight-ray approximation can be used for transmission modeling and a Born approximation for diffraction modeling.
+Such an approximation makes perfect sense in the biomedical field for soft tissues, which are known to consist mainly of water; hence the large number of studies, dating back many years, in the field of biomedical ultrasound tomography, particularly for breast imaging in women (Lasaygues et al. 2002; Mensah et al. 2011).

 “Ultrasound Computed Tomography using linear and non-linear inversion schemes

-From soft (breast) to hard (pediatric bones) tissue imaging".
+From soft (breast) to hard (pediatric bones) tissue imaging”

 Philippe Lasaygues